danthe1st/SimpleBrickBreaker/README.md

 * a live is lost if the bullet reaches the bottom of the screen
 * The bullet can be shot to the top at the start of the game or if it is lost on the bottom of the screen.
 * The player has 3 lives
+* The game gets faster the longer you play

 ### Keys
 * Left and right arrow keys are used in order to control the platform